zozzlethena/docs/pages/FVM-tokenomics.md

-# Epoch One Emissions & General Emmission
+# Epoch One Emissions & General Emmissions details.

 x FVM will be distributed to gauges in epoch one.
 Emmissions in v3 may be increases/reduced by a maximum of 50% on a per epoch basis via governance.